yamanalbezrah/yamanalbezrah/README.md

 - 👋 Hi, I’m @yamanalbezrah
 - 👀 I’m interested in programming and sports
 - 🌱 I’m currently a highschool student
-- 📫 You can reach by email at yamanalbezrah@gmail.com
+- 📫 You can reach me by email at yamanalbezrah@gmail.com
 - Replit Account: https://replit.com/@YamanAlbezreh